Hello, friends! Is Calvary Chapel a Cult? What do you think?

 CC has a history of complaints concerning cult-like behavior.

-His opinion about CC being problematic confirmed my own research and experience:
+His opinion about CC having this sort of history confirmed my own research and experience:

 Calvary Chapel is a highly controversial organization with a long trail of abuse stories and public outcries.

-I received permission from Ross to use his outstanding resource which is a list about potentially unsafe group/leader warning signs list.
-I won’t quote the contents on this article, but please click on the link and compare it to your own CC.
+I received permission from Ross to use his wonderful resource which is a list about potentially unsafe group/leader warning signs list.
+I won’t quote the contents on the article, but please click on the link and compare it to your own CC.
 There are parallels.
-This should bring you comfort and help you make sense of your spiritual abuse.
+This should bring you comfort and help you make sense of your psychological and/or spiritual abuse.

 Vital to note is that this controversy is consistent throughout the CC movement as a whole (damaging behaviors are not characteristic of only a few isolated CC churches because the dogmas are foundational to the movement).